 Book Group Corner

-Sinclair is a great book for book clubs and reader groups because it has lots of interesting characters, lots of ideas to discuss and is an enjoyable and satisfying read.
+Sinclair is great for Book Groups because it has lots of interesting characters and lots of ideas to discuss.

 Buy your copy of Sinclair TODAY

 - At the beginning of the story the first chapter establishes the two male protagonists, then in chapter two, we meet Charlotte the main female character, for the first time.
 Discuss the similarities and differences between the introductions to the characters.
 What are your first impressions?

 - The traditional women’s role is turned upside down in this story, with the women having the means to make a living usually owned by men.
 Discuss how this affects the characters and the nature of their predicament.

 - Each of the female characters make decisions that impact significantly on their lives.
 Look at the decisions they make.
 How do they affect their businesses and family?

 - Realising you have made the wrong choices is just as important as realising you have the right choices.
 Look at the men in this story – Sinclair, Greenwood and Robert Leadam, John Leadam, Dr Martin and Mr Husselbee.
 Discuss the choices they make and why they make them.

 - How do you feel the relationships between different classes are handled in this novel?

 - The author’s depiction of life in the apothecary shop provides a vivid picture of everyday family life and life of medical apprentices in London.
 What did you find most interesting about medical training at the end of the 18th century?